Measurement and Probability in Relativistic Quantum Mechanics: Relativistic Quantum Mechanics

+This means that, if $\sysS_{1}$ is in some condition $\alpha_{1}$, then we can expect $\sysS_{2}$ to be in condition $\alpha_{2} = A(\alpha_{1})$, where $A$ is some discrete function from conditions of $\sysS_{1}$ to corresponding conditions of $\sysS_{2}$.
+We can treat this correlation as the result of the \emph{interaction} between the systems under the constrained Hamiltonian dynamics.
+This conception of ``interaction'' will be critical in our analysis of measurement processes in \sect{sect:measurements}.
+However, first we need to take one more step with our formalism for RQM.

+As reiterated by Zurek, ``The Universe consists of systems'' \cite{zurek07b}.
+Quantum processes, measuring apparatuses and observers are all systems, and all subsystems of the system that is the universe as a whole.
+Further, particularly when considering decoherence and records of measurements, one must consider that there is always some interaction with the ``rest of the universe''.
+It is therefore convenient to consider physical states in $\HilbH$ to simply be states of \emph{the entire universe} over all space and time, characterizing any system \emph{within} the universe relative to a specific overall state \emph{of} the universe.

+The concept of a ``state of the universe'' actually goes back at least to Everett's original formulation of the \emph{universal wave function} (``state function of the whole universe'') \cite{everett73}, though this explicit concept was removed from his thesis as first published \cite{everett57}.
+Hartle and Hawking \cite{hartle83} later proposed a ground-state \emph{wave function of the universe} that gives ``the amplitude for the Universe to appear from nothing''.
+Hartle and Hawking make no reference to the earlier work of Everett in their paper, because they were dealing with technical issues of how to formulate such a wave function for quantum gravity, not questions of interpretation.
+But further work of Hartle and colleagues can be seen exactly as addressing such questions \refcites{hartle95,hartle97, halliwell92,halliwell98,halliwell01a,halliwell03,halliwell04}.

+Of course, given a state of the universe, one still needs to have some way to discuss the interaction of systems \emph{within} the universe, where a \emph{system} is any part of the universe that can be delineated from the rest of the universe.
+But we can do this using the formalism that has already been discussed in this section.
+For any specific system, some propositions about the universe as a whole will concern the condition of that system, while some will not.
+And the Hamiltonian constraint on the overall state of the universe determines correlations between the conditions pertaining to different systems.

-It should be kept in mind that such operators define propositions on \emph{all of spacetime}, within a particular state of the universe.
+So, we will characterize a system $\sysS$ system by a set of (independent and complete) propositions $\{\opP_{\sysS}^{\alpha}\}$ that can be made concerning it, which essentially defines what we are interested in ``knowing'' about it.
+It should be kept in mind that such operators now act on the state of the universe, and therefore define propositions on \emph{all of spacetime} in that state.
 Some care must be taken in considering the completeness of the propositions associated with a system, in that there will be many states of the universe in which the system will essentially \emph{not exist}.

 For example, suppose that the system of interest is a measuring instrument and that the projection operators characterizing it represent pointer states of the instrument.
 But this presumes that the instrument is \emph{actually there} (and turned on, and operating, etc.).
 There will be many states of the universe in which this is simply not the case.

 By convention, for any system $\sysS$, take the condition $\alpha = 0$ to represent the system ``not existing''.
 The actually interesting conditions of the system are indexed by $\alpha > 0$.
 By definition, the non-existence assertion $\opP_{\sysS}^{0}$ is never truly interesting (at least for the cases considered here), but it is only when this operator is included that the set of $\opP_{\sysS}^{\alpha}$ is complete.